pwborthwick/projects/transition.md

 The matrix (**A** - **B**)(**A** + **B**) is non-Hermitian, giving rise to left and right eigenvectors the right eigenvectors as above are |**X**<sub>n</sub> + **Y**<sub>n</sub>> and the left-eigenvectors are <**X**<sub>n</sub> - **Y**<sub>n</sub>|. \
 We can get in left-eigenvectors from the right ones by the relation [given here](http://link.aip.org/link/doi/10.1063/1.477483?ver=pdfcov), which is \
 (**A** + **B**) |**X**<sub>n</sub> + **Y**<sub>n</sub>> = &#969; |**X**<sub>n</sub> - **Y**<sub>n</sub>> \
 This allows us to calculate velocity gauge properties.
-We can calculate left eigenvectors eg
+We can calculate left eigenvectors (remember this is only OK if our solution is biorthonormal) eg
 ```python
 leftEigenvector = np.dot(A+B, rightEigenvector).dot(np.diag(1.0, np.sqrt(w)))
 ```